Kakanj

-Kakanj is a town and municipality located in Zenica-Doboj Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Kakanj (Serbian Cyrillic: Какањ) is a town and municipality located in Zenica-Doboj Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.

 As of 2013, the town has a population of 11,796 inhabitants, with 38,937 inhabitants in the municipality.
 It is situated in central Bosnia and Herzegovina, north of Visoko and southeast of Zenica.
 It was built along the slopes of wide hills on either side of the Zgošća river.

 History

 Neolithic artifacts have been found in Obre, a nearby village.
 Thus, whole culture that covered central Bosnian river basins was named Kakanj culture.
 It is Europe's oldest continuously inhabited settlement, carbon dated to 6795 BC.

 Settlements in the region are very ancient and contain historical landmarks of the early Bosnian state.
 Kraljeva Sutjeska, a Franciscan monastery, is of particular historical note.
 Near the monastery is Bobovac, scene of the last stand of Bosnian Queen Katarina Kosača and medieval residence of Bosnian kings.
 In Kraljeva Sutjeska is one of the oldest mosques in Bosnia, built by order of Sultan Mehmed II the Victorious during his expedition to Bosnia and conquest of Bobovac.
 The Kakanj area enjoyed a renaissance during the rule of the Kotromanić dynasty.

 One of the most beautiful tombs ever found in Bosnia, with a carving of a hunting cavalier, was found in Kakanj; it is currently displayed in the botanic garden of The State Museum in Sarajevo.

 Kakanj was mentioned in 1468 as a settlement with 90 houses.
 Coal mine Kakanj was founded in 1900 under Austro-Hungarian rule around a developing coal mine, which began production in 1902.
 In the next hundred years, Kakanj developed organically without any urban planning, initially around the coal mine, and later along the banks of the Zgošća and Bosna rivers.